Guides

 The main thing to consider when taking equity release is that there will be less money for your beneficiaries when you pass away.
 This will clearly depend on your personal circumstances and may not be an issue for some, but it is certainly something to think about as the value of your estate will ultimately be less.

-If you take out equity release, your current and future benefits entitlement may change – for instance, pension credit, savings credit and council tax reduction.
+If you take out equity release, your current and future means-tested and other benefits entitlement may change – for instance, pension credit, savings credit and council tax reduction.
 Your lump sum may push you above the eligibility thresholds for benefits.
+If you rely on these benefits, you should seek independent financial advice to understand the risks.
+State benefits that are not means-tested, such as the State Pension, Attendance Allowance, Personal Independence Payment (PIP) and Disability Living Allowance (DLA) are not usually affected by equity release.

 Though interest rates will of course vary by lender and product, lifetime mortgage interest rates are generally higher than traditional mortgage interest rates.